-- Inform family and friends of the symptoms of hypoglycemia so they can help you if you start experiencing it.
+- Inform your family and friends of the symptoms of hypoglycemia so they can help you if you start experiencing symptoms.

-- Ask your doctor for glucagon, since all people on insulin should always have glucagon available.
+- Ask your doctor for glucagon.
+All people on insulin should always have glucogon available.

 - Wear a medical ID so emergency technicians can treat you quickly.